nmharmon8/StockMarketGAN/README.md

 ![Distribution_of_False_Positives.png]({{site.baseurl}}/media/Distribution_of_False_Positives.png)

-The distribution of the returns on the false positives does not look promising.
+The distribution of the returns on the false positive predictions does not look promising.
 They appeared skewed towards negative returns.

 ![Distribution_of_Positive_Predictions.png]({{site.baseurl}}/media/Distribution_of_Positive_Predictions.png)